aegntic/ae-desktop/packages/graphiti-tracker/README.md

-# Graphiti Tracker for UI-TARS Desktop
+# Graphiti Tracker for UI-AE Desktop

-This package integrates [Graphiti](https://github.com/getzep/graphiti), a temporal knowledge graph system, to track all actions performed within the UI-TARS Desktop application.
+This package integrates [Graphiti](https://github.com/getzep/graphiti), a temporal knowledge graph system, to track all actions performed within the UI-AE Desktop application.

 ## Features